-up integer Bring an interface "up" (it must be an existing interface, probably one you brought down)

-send vip proto string Send an IP packet with protocol proto (an integer) to the virtual IP address vip (dotted quad notation).
+- up integer Bring an interface "up" (it must be an existing interface, probably one you brought down) - send vip proto string Send an IP packet with protocol proto (an integer) to the virtual IP address vip (dotted quad notation).
 The payload is simply the characters of string (as in snowcast, do not null-terminate this).

-Feel free to add any additional commands to help you debug or demo your system, but these are the commands we will test.
-We recommend you spend some time playing with the reference implementation to make sure the behavior of your driver is exactly to spec.
+You should feel free to add any additional commands to help you debug or demo your system, but these are the commands we will test.